The Truth About SPF And Mineral Makeup

 Be Wary Of The Skin Cancer Foundation Seal Of Approval And American Cancer Society Logos

 Hundreds of sun protection products bear the Skin Cancer Foundation’s Seal of Recommendation, but this certification is granted only to manufacturers who join the Foundation’s Corporate Council at a cost of $10,000 a year.
 The Foundation claims to set “stringent criteria” for sun protection, but it's seal is based on requirements that are less rigorous than those of the American Academy of Dermatology.
 In May 2012 however, the Skin Cancer Foundation brought its requirements in line with the FDA’s 2011 standards for “broad spectrum” UVA / UVB protection, a move that will rubber-stamp nearly every sunscreen on the market as being safe.
-Yet remember, FDA no longer will allow powders to bear the OTC monograph without application for approval under our new drug laws, so this seal would also be invalid for these sunscreen products currently using it.
+Yet remember, FDA no longer will allow powders to bear the OTC monograph without application for approval under their new drug laws, so this seal would also be invalid for these sunscreen products currently using it.

 Some sunscreen products bear the logo for the American Cancer Society, giving the impression of a ringing endorsement.
 However, it has been made clear on the ACS website, they do not endorse these products but that a royalty fee has been paid to use their logo.